epfl-ada/ada-2023-project-thewestbobers/README.md

 Readme.md (up to 1000 words)

 ## Abstract (150 words)
-- Abstract: A 150 word description of the project idea and goals.
-What’s the motivation behind your project?
-What story would you like to tell, and why?

 Pivotal movie is a movie that has influenced the industry in the subsequent years of its release, by creating a trend.
 First, it might be a good representatives in the landscape of movies diversity.
 But they might also be an important cinematographic reference.
 The [CMU Movies Summary Corpus](https://www.cs.cmu.edu/~ark/personas/) contains data of movies release date, genres and box-office that are crucial for our analysis.